 August 16, 2021

-First, I want to give full credit to the name of this blog entry to the Phantom Regiment, who’s retro performance of their epic program – Harmonic Journey was the best salve for drum corps fans that had sorely missed the live activity for over 22 months.
-It seemed to be fitting to end this 2021 tour series thus.
-As always, it takes at least a couple of days to return home to my humble abode along the Mill Brook, but here I am again at last.
-High side of the left lane and by hook or crook (and Siri), I am perched on my brookside deck, listening to a recording of Canon in D, performed by the Phantom Regiment in Lucas Oil Stadium Friday.
+I want to give full credit to the name of this final blog entry of my 2021 DCI tour to the Phantom Regiment, who’s retro performance of their epic program – Harmonic Journey was the best medicine for many fans who have suffered from DCDD (Drum Corps Deficit Disorder) for over 22 months.
+It seemed to be fitting to end this series of blogs of the 2021 tour with such an apt title, as I have completed the long journey home from the 2021 DCI Celebration in Indianapolis.
+As always, it takes at least a couple of days to return to my humble abode along the Mill Brook, especially when on a lark following the road less traveled back here to the heart of Vermont.
+After thousands of miles on the high side of the left lane, by hook or by crook (and Siri), I am perched on my brookside deck again, listening to a recording of Canon in D performed by the Phantom Regiment in Lucas Oil Stadium Friday.
 Thank you, pirate posters.
-Still one of the best closers of all times, this 30-year-old program – Harmonic Journey gives me thrills every time.
+Still one of the best DCI closing movements of all times, originally performed in 2003 – Harmonic Journey gives me thrills every time.
 The 2021 kids really pulled it off, all three nights.
-My harmonic journey with DCI this season has come to an end, but the music is still in my head.
-Remembrances continue to flush my eyes.
+My harmonic journey with DCI this season has come to an end, but the music is still surging and climaxing in my head as I progress throughout my day.
+Remembrances of the tour continue to flush my eyes.
 Since I arrived home this morning, I have resisted going to my piano because that keyboard will hog all the words, and no one will hear them.
-It is time to catch up with you on an awesome return to DCI performances by way of this blog.
+It is time to catch up with you on this digital platform.

-On Saturday, the final night of DCI Celebration 2021, a culmination of the return of live performance of junior drum and bugle corps from across the nation, I was back in my seat at the right 30 and loving every minute of it.
+Saturday August 14 was the final night of DCI Celebration 2021, a culmination of the return of live performance of junior drum and bugle corps from across the nation after a year pandemic pause in 2020.
+I was back in my seat at the right 30 and loving every minute of it.
 Being at the top of the second tier, I was in a place where some of the kids from earlier performing corps would come up and see a show from the stands.
 One kid, Lucas, a high school student from Tennessee and baritone player for Music City, sat next to me to watch the Phantom Regiment.
+I related to him how much I enjoyed the program several time this season, as MC toured the east.
 I could tell by his ardor for the performance and his air of confidence that he will have a successful drum corps career and be a game changer in his life after drum corps.
-He is one of the thousands of examples of such fine future leaders that are present here at DCI.
+He is one of the thousands of examples of such fine future leaders that are present here on the field at DCI.
 No doubt he has proud parents.

-Now that I am nicely settled back into my humble home on the Mill Brook, I continue to cogitate on the DCI experience.
-While in Indianapolis, I spent a good deal of time with some of the characters behind the scenes that are willing to give the three Ts in support of the activity – talent, time, and treasure.
+Early the next morning, I reached the Champlain Bridge that connects NYS and Vermont for a celebratory walk over the span and back, the sights and sounds of drum corps still reverberating in my head, feeling a tad melancholy about having to wait another long 10 months.
+Now that I am nicely settled back home, I continue to cogitate on the DCI experience.
+While in Indianapolis, I spent a good deal of time with some of the characters behind the scenes that are willing to give the three Ts in support of the junior drum corps activity – Talent, Time, and Treasure.
 These are the board members of the non-profit organizations that underlie the drum corps.
 Each corps is represented on the Board of DCI, sort of like the NFL but with a whole host of complexities that are beyond my scope here.
 The goal of providing equity across the corps in terms of funding, level competition, etc. can be elusive.
-All kids should have the same level of safety and sustenance.
+All kids should have the same level of opportunity, safety, and sustenance.
 I asked these questions: How do we get more kids interested?
 How do we support more Open Class corps and encourage World Class entry for the kids who don’t make the cut on the top 12?
 How can we grow the interest in the activity to expand the fan base and financial supports?

-I would like to propose an answer to the last question.
+I would like to propose an answer to these questions.
 Don’t be so stingy with content.
-I am still waiting to see the Carolina Crown video because I was having dinner with the BAC brass staff during the showing in Lucas Oil Stadium.
+I am still waiting to see the Carolina Crown video that was produced in lieu of their attendance because I was having dinner during the showing in Lucas Oil Stadium.
 I’m sure it was good.
 But, even as an ardent fan of the activity, I cannot find it anywhere to view now.
-So how do we expect anyone else in the general public to be inspired by it and the activity.
-I am just glad that I was there to attend the show in person.
+So how do we expect anyone else in the public to be inspired by it and the activity.
+I am just glad that I was there to attend the show in person in Charlotte earlier this season.
 A video service that I will subscribe to will be one that has great production quality, able to study each program and cover the wow moments, offers a recorded streaming ability for at least 48 hours following the live capture, has no irrelevant commercials, and has archived programs to view for a small fee.